 Tree, shrubs, hedges and hedgerows which at maturity will exceed the height of the dwelling house on any lot and shall not be planted in a way so as to interfere with the natural view and aesthetic beauty which each lot and the community is intended to enjoy.

-Xeriscaping: The use of stone, rock, rubber mulch, natural mulch or other material either natural or manufactured to Xeroscape any portion of the lot may be regulated by the Association to the fullest extent allowed by law.
+Xeriscaping: The use of stone, rock, rubber mulch, natural mulch or other material either natural or manufactured to Xeriscape any portion of the lot may be regulated by the Association to the fullest extent allowed by law.

 Section 12: Fences